ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 ### Plugins
 *cumbia* libraries provide a set of fundamental capabilities that can be summarized in the concepts above.
 A set of plugins extends those functions and new ones can be added.
-The core framework remains small and easy to maintain, while the power grows distributed.
+The core framework remains small and easy to maintain, while the capabilities extend distributed.
+The set of widgets offered by the base *cumbia-qtcontrols* module can be extended by plugins as well.

 ### Screenshots
 <a href="screenshots.html">Here</a> you can see some screenshots of applications written with *cumbia*.